julianschiavo/HKCovid/README.md

 # Covid in HK
 Full case details for reported Covid-19 cases in Hong Kong, shared by the Communicable Diseases Branch of the Center for Health Protection (CHP) of the Department of Health (DH).

+## Last Report Date: 08/02/2022
+This is the date of the most recently reported cases for which information is available, which tends to be up to 21 days following the reporting date of the case.
+Case information for previous days is not typically updated.

 ## Data

 - `daily/YYYY-MM-DD.csv`: Full Case Details for DD/MM/YYYY